 In addition to these new motifs, there are loads of themes from the previous movies.
 Unfortunately, many of them don’t get much in the way of further development or new variations.
 It sounds like Williams cut and pasted bits of his concert suites into the score.
 For example, the outburst of Kylo Ren’s theme towards the end of “Revisiting Snoke” is right out of TFA’s end credits arrangement.
-The Force theme is all over the place, but half the time it sounds exactly the same.
+The Force theme is used ad nauseaum, and half the time it sounds exactly the same.
 However, there are a couple returning themes that are nice to have back, and I’ll discuss them as I go through the album.
 There is a spoiler for anyone who hasn’t seen the movie.

-“Revisiting Snoke” brings back that villains deep choral motif, which I hoped would get further development.
-This doesn’t happen for reasons that would be obvious to anyone who’s seen the film.
-It has a brief statement of Vader’s theme and then Kylo Ren’s.
+“Revisiting Snoke” brings back that villain’s deep choral motif, which I hoped would get further development.
+This doesn’t happen for reasons that will be obvious to anyone who’s seen the film.
+It brings back Vader’s theme for a brief statement and then Kylo Ren’s.
 “The Supremacy” is another space battle cue that turns forlorn towards the middle.
 Leia’s theme plays on piano before surging into a full orchestral version.
 “Fun with Finn and Rose” introduces Rose’s theme while “Old Friends” returns to the new Luke Skywalker material.
 “Rebellion is Reborn” is the sole concert arrangement, a very good mix of Rose and Old Luke’s themes.

 “Canto Bight” kicks off with a romantic gesture before turning into jazzy music akin to the Mos Eisley band music.
 “The Fathiers” is a light-hearted action piece centered around Rose’s theme.
 Tracks 12 and 13 focus on Luke and Rey’s material, with “Sacred Jedi Texts” featuring the return of Yoda’s theme, though it’s lifted right out of the concert suite.
 “A New Alliance” starts dark, but builds into an epic statement of the Force theme before action ensues.
 There is some neat percussion in this track that is reminiscent of the prequel scores.
 “Chrome Dome” continues this.
 After a couple heroic statements, Williams has a deep drum pound away accompanied by sharp orchestral strikes.
 It’s a short track, but my favorite as far as the action material is concerned.